x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/removing-npm.md

 continue reading.

 Note that this is only necessary for globally-installed packages.
-Local installs are completely contained within a project's `node_modules` folder.
+Local installs are completely contained within a project's `node_packages` folder.
 Delete that folder, and everything is gone (unless a package's install script is particularly ill-behaved).